v1.x End of Life (2023-01-06)

 SWS abbreviated) is a tiny and fast production-ready web server suitable to serve static web files or assets.

-It's cross-platform and available for
+Cross-platform and available for

 - Built with Rust, which focuses on safety, speed and concurrency.